+0A>DSKRESET B:

-OA>DSKRESET B: Disk reset denied, Drive B: Console 2 Program PIP
+Disk reset denied, Drive B: Console 2 Program PIP

-MP/M-86 has denied the request to reset the disk in drive B because PIP, which was initiated at console 2, has an open file on drive B.
+MP/M II has denied the request to reset the disk in drive B because drive B has an open file on it, namely the program PIP, which was initiated at console 2.

 When changing disks, you must reset the drive to enable writing to the new disk.
-If you change a disk and forget to reset the drive and then try to write data to that disk, MP/M-86 will notice that the drive has not been reset, automatically set that drive to Read Only, and will not write data to any files on that disk.
-Therefore, if you forget to reset the drive when you change a disk, it is possible to lose an entire edit (changes that you are making to a file).
+If you change a disk and forget to reset the drive and then try to write data to that disk, MP/M II will notice that the drive has not been reset, automatically set that drive to Read Only, and will not write data to any files on that disk.
+Therefore, if you forget to reset the drive when you change a disk, it is possible to lose an entire edit (changes you are making to a file).